Climate — Climate control v3 Configuration v3.3

 The board has the following features:

-• Contains four LEDs to indicate the states: System, Heater, Humidifier, Fuse.
+• Contains four LEDs to indicate statuses: System, Heater, Humidifier, Fuse.

 • Contains a Reset button for user reset.

-• Contains a stabilizer LM7805 to convert the voltage to 5V.
+• Contains LM7805 stabilizer to convert voltage to 5V .

-• Contains a built-in solid state relay for the heater based on a triac BTA16.
+• Contains a built-in solid-state relay for the heater based on BTA16 triac.

-• Contains a 16A fuse relay HF115F for the heater and humidifier power supply circuits.
+• Contains HF115F 16A fuse relay for heater and humidifier power circuits.

-• A 4-pin computer fan with a separate PWM signal is assumed.
+• It is assumed that a 4 -pin computer fan with a separate PWM signal will be used.

-• Solid state relay unit for the humidifier.
-The relay used is G3MP-202P with a recommended maximum current of 1A.
+• Solid state relay unit for humidifier.
+G3MP-202P relay with recommended maximum current of 1A is used.

 Attention!
-When working with high voltage, remember that it is dangerous to life and can cause fire!
+When working with high voltage, remember that it is life-threatening and can cause a fire!

 Schematic diagram

 Attention!
-The proposed circuit is typical and can be modernized according to your preferences and requirements.
-You do not have to use all the components specified in the schematic and connect them!
-Similarly, you can use this project not for its intended purpose, replacing devices and components with any other.
+The proposed scheme is typical and can be modernized according to your preferences and requirements.
+You do not have to use all the components indicated in the scheme and connect them!
+Similarly, you can use this project not for its intended purpose, replacing devices and components with any others.

 Recommended components